 Switching to direct deposit, as well as encouraging your employer to issue your pay statements electronically instead of on paper, also offers an environmental benefit.

 Paycor, which offers payroll and human resources services, shared an interesting statistic: while 64% of employers either require or encourage workers to sign up for direct deposit, nearly 44% of American workers still receive their pay statements (the stub) by paper.
 That represents about 1.8 billion check stubs issued each year, which require about 3.6 million reams of paper, the equivalent of 200,000 trees, on an annual basis.

 If your workplace offers direct deposit and you’re not taking advantage of it, consider making the change.

-How to Set Up Direct Deposit With Quorum
+How to set up Direct Deposit with Quorum:

 To direct deposit funds into your Quorum account, simply use our free ClickSWITCH service.
 ClickSWITCH lets you set up or switch direct deposits from your employer, an existing bank or credit union account to any of your Quorum accounts:

-- Log in to your Quorum account.
+- Log in to online banking.

 - Select your employer or whomever pays you from our expansive database.

 - Log in to the mobile banking app.